How Nitro's Deployment Adapters Work — and Why Litro Gets Them for Free

 Nitro is the server engine that powers Nuxt.js.
 It's a standalone package (nitropack) that handles routing, middleware, API handlers (via H3), and — most importantly — output targets.

 Litro's server is a Nitro server.
-The litro.config.ts you write in your project is a thin wrapper around nitro.config.ts.
+You configure it directly through nitro.config.ts — Litro doesn't wrap or shadow Nitro's config.
+The one Litro-specific piece of configuration is the framework adapter, which you select by setting process.env.LITRO_ADAPTER at the top of nitro.config.ts (the scaffolded templates do this for you).
 Every H3 handler, every middleware, every route rule you configure goes through Nitro.
 If you've used Nuxt, you've already used Nitro.

 Analog (the Angular meta-framework) also builds on Nitro.
 So does SolidStart.
 Litro is one of several frameworks that made the same bet: use Nitro for the server layer and inherit everything it provides.
 For a comparison of how this plays out vs Nuxt specifically, see Litro vs Nuxt.js.